Learn about actual and potential costs

 Buyers should evaluate the useful life and safety record of the products.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date proposals are due and any other relevant dates (e.g., inspections, etc.) prior to the contract award.

 Buyers should include the date by which they must receive the products.

 Evaluate major factors to mitigate risk

 The supply chain for railroad track is moderately risky.
 Among upstream markets, iron ore mines and steel rolling and drawing suppliers carry the most risk because they often adjust prices in response to shifting demand and fluctuating steel costs.
-Because it is a primary input in railroad track production, any...
+Additionally, there is currently a global steel shortage, which has added...
 Subscribe to learn more.